Kulivatnet

-Kulivatnet is a lake in the municipality of Sirdal in Agder county, Norway.
-It sits just 400 m downhill from the border with Bjerkreim municipality in Rogaland county.
+Kulivatn or Kulivatnet is a lake in Sirdal Municipality in Agder county, Norway.
+It sits just 400 m downhill from the border with Bjerkreim Municipality in Rogaland county.
 The 2.16 km2 lake is somewhat V-shaped and it has a small dam on the southeastern side to hold water for hydroelectric power generation.
 The water flows south through a series of dammed lakes before emptying into the river Sira at Tonstad, about 8 km away.